-In 1990 the exhibition was moved to the ground floor of Casa Carducci (the home of poet Giosué Carducci), that includes a room for temporary exhibitions.
-The Unification of Italy illustrated not only as a military or heroic period but also in terms of the cultural, social, political and economic life of the city.
+In 1990, the exhibition was moved to the ground floor of Casa Carducci (the home of poet Giosué Carducci), which includes a room for temporary exhibitions.
+The history of Bologna is intertwined with the Renaissance period, illustrated not only as a military or heroic period but also in terms of the cultural, social, political and economic life of the city.

 The exhibition is divided into five themed areas:

 The Napoleonic Era (1796-1814), with the reconstruction of the Tree of Freedom and objects from that period such as guns and uniforms.

 The Restoration (1815-1848), including documents related to the secret society of the Carbonari and the revolutions of 1831 and 1848.